Project-MONAI/MONAI/docs/source/config_syntax.md

 ## The command line interface

-In addition to the Pythonic APIs, a few command line interfaces are provided to interact with the bundle.
+In addition to the Pythonic APIs, a few command line interfaces (CLI) are provided to interact with the bundle.
-The primary API is:
+The primary usage is:
 ```bash
 python -m monai.bundle COMMANDS
 ```

 where `COMMANDS` is one of the following: `run`, `verify_metadata`, `ckpt_export`, ...
-(please see `python -m monai.bundle --help` for a list of available commands).
+(please see `python -m monai.bundle --help` for a list of available options).

 To display a usage page for a command, for example `run`:
 ```bash